The title of my post says it all… Before we start, there are some assumptions to this statement. The assumptions are as follows:

 - You can use your travel time to catch up on that extra level of Candy Crush instead of cursing those taxi and rickshaw drivers.

-- With a little pre-planning, you can use your other single car between yourself and your spouse in most occasions.
+- With a little pre-planning, you can use your other single car between yourself and your spouse for most occasions.
 Saving on money and the environment by carpooling.

 - The extremely satisfying feeling that you get when you press a virtual button on your phone and a car magically appears in front of your door cannot be beat.
 The magic of technology!